 Dollar Shave Club started selling full male grooming kits in 2011 and was recently bought out by the retail giant, Unilever for about $1 billion.
 Winc (formerly Club W) sells monthly, customizable wine sets.
 Try the World sells authentic gourmet food selected by chefs from all over the world.

 The industry is growing at an incredibly rapid pace and can be sold online or in brick and mortar stores.
 It makes shopping easy and exciting.
 So come up with the next big box subscription idea and run with it!

 11. Cannabis-Related Retail

-Medical marijuana is now legal in most and recreational use is quickly catching up.
+Marijuana is now legal in most states in some form.
 The industry has been flooded with both small players and big businesses, making a tough market to enter.
 The regulations and laws surrounding it are also difficult to work around.
 This is not to say that someone shouldn’t open a cannabis store; it could be remarkably lucrative.
 But for the sake of this article, the focus is better put on retail that is tangential to cannabis.

 The growing interest and use of cannabis is impossible to ignore, and opens up doors for new glass stores, QSRs, vape shops, apparel retail, and even art shops or studios.
 You have a lot of options and a huge, largely untouched market to open a small business.

 Lastly, what about following the now famous example of TOMS shoes, and donating something with each purchase.
 People will pay more for these types of products, so your margins don’t even have to suffer.
 This goes hand-in-hand with the sustainability movement and is a great way to create some positive press around your brand even before you open.
 You could donate the product that you’re selling (like TOMS does) or you can make it something completely separate.
 What a great way to start a small business.